Phantom Stock PlansBy

 4. How is the payment of the benefit to be made?
 Generally it will be made in cash as opposed to the company stock.
 Will the company have sufficient cash to pay the benefit?

-5. Should the obligation of the company be informally funded through the acquisition of life insurance policies on the lives of those individuals covered by the phantom stock plan?
+5. Should the obligation of the company be informally funded through the acquisition of life insurance policies on the lives of those individuals covered by the phantom stock plan or with other investments?

 6. Will the compensation liabilities shown on the company’s books as a result of the phantom stock plan have any adverse effects on the company’s ability to obtain financing?